kami2012/AcousticIndicesPredictBirdCommunityRecovery/guidelines-for-practitioners.md

 **Output:** `data/data_models_and_results.RData`

-**Comments:** Assess the model's performance by comparing predicted NMDS Axis 1 values with observed NMDS Axis 1 values.
+**Comments:** Assess the model's performance by comparing predicted NMDS axis1 values with observed NMDS axis1 values.
 Use R² to evaluate model fit and t-values to determine the significance of predictor variables.

 ## Step 7: Analyze All Data